YOKO ONO/PLASTIC ONO BAND

 A Plastic Ono Band model was first created by Yoko and represented by small plastic objects.
 Her idea for the musical group is that “The message is the music and the communication of it is the performance” as stated in her POB manifesto.
 The POB “includes all minds of the world” and that it is the “most imaginative, and the most musical group in the world.”

 John later made a sculpture in 1968.
 There are four objects including a microphone and a reel-to-reel tape recorder and a television set wrapped in transparent Perspex.
 These objects could refer to the Fab Four, or to any four band members.
-The television set was an homage to Yoko’s colleague, avant-garde sculptor Nam June Paik who was famous for his numerous TV sculptures.
+The television set was an homage to Yoko’s colleague, avant-garde artist Nam June Paik who was famous for his numerous TV sculptures.

 Yoko’s raw, desperate primal avant-garde vocals are derivative of hetai, a highly expressive Japanese vocal technique in Kabuki theatre.
 Here is a grown woman desperately screaming in pain.
 We can hear her crying inside.
 Although Yoko speaks two languages fluently, why does she choose not to use words?